Textile as Language

 Weaving patterns are not merely decorative; they are abstract constructions that reveal something essential about how we relate to the world.

 In addition to teaching textile master classes, I have been studying textiles as a language for the past 12 years.
-Each technique brings possibilities to express yourself in textiles.
-I have studied and learned various pattern techniques (Ikat, Brocade, Complementary Weft, Saori, Damask, Velvet, Double Weave, Gobelin, Tapestry, Kilim, Katazome) with the help of many teachers and with a lot of manual research.
+Each technique offers possibilities for expression through textiles.
+I have studied and explored various weaving and pattern techniques (Ikat, brocade, complementary weft, Saori, damask, velvet, double weave, Gobelin, tapestry, kilim, and katazome), guided by many teachers and extensive hands-on research.

 The basics of textile making I learned from my family members at a young age but in the last 12 years, I had many inspiring teachers worldwide: Bobbin Lace making (my grandmother), sewing (my mother), weaving (my aunt) Indigo and Natural Dye by Michel Garcia (FR), Mr. Matsueda (JP), Aboubakar Fofana (A), and Takaraji Masenkou (JP), yarn spinning Andre Snoeijer, tapestry, kelim, gobelin weaving by Margaret Sabbee (NL) Ikat weaving by Mr. Matsueda (JP) and the Dutch Ikat Kring, Brokaat and Supplementary weft and backstraploom loom weaving Artist in Residency Arquetopia Oaxaca (MX) and Urubamba (P), twill patterns and 4 shaft weaving; Tanny van Dijk (NL), Damask Weaving; Corrie van Eijk (NL), Velvet; Gillian Vogelsang (NL), Brokaat (Arquetopia Oaxaca (MX), growing flax by the Linenproject 2019-2024 (NL).